Shiska07/Data-Science-and-Machine-Learning/Neural Network Projects/Keras_Simple_Model/README.md

-This program uses a simple Neural Network which predicts proce of a certain objects given 2 features.
+This program uses a simple Neural Network which predicts price of a certain objects given 2 features.